adamyonk/adamyonk.com/_pages/resume.md

 Senior Software Engineer, Lead Software Engineer
 June 2018 – November 2020

-I have worked closely with the design team and led the charge to implement an "App Store" UI for third-party Studio plugins.
-I've been refactoring legacy code in the Studio Electron application to better separate logical and presentation code, and create a better interface for user input.
+I worked closely with the design team and led the charge to implement an "App Store" UI for third-party InVision Studio plugins.
+I refactored legacy code in the InVision Studio Electron application to better separate logical and presentation code, and created a better interface for user input.
 I was made team lead for our "design system" project in which I architected and organized a component library package to speed up development and increase the testability of our UI layer.
+I was certified as an "incident commander" in InVision's certification program.

 ### Responsibilities: